CFA—Women in Crime Fiction

 Tuesday September 27, 2016

-Four of contemporary crime fiction’s most exciting writers—Megan Abbott, Laura Lippman, Alison Gaylin and Alafair Burke—will join us to talk about their work, and discuss what the rise in popularity and success of crime novels by women says about the current state of both this genre and our society.
-This panel will be moderated by Laura Miller of Slate.
+Four of contemporary crime fiction’s most exciting writers—Megan Abbott, Laura Lippman, Alison Gaylin and Alafair Burke—joined us to talk about their work, and discuss what the rise in popularity and success of crime novels by women says about the current state of both this genre and our society.
+Moderated by Laura Miller of Slate.

 Megan Abbott is the Edgar award-winning author of seven novels, including Dare Me and The Fever.
 Her writing has appeared in the New York Times, the Guardian and the Wall Street Journal and in anthologies including Queens Noir and Best American Mystery Stories.
 She is also the author of The Street Was Mine, a study of hardboiled fiction and film noir, and A Hell of a Woman, a female crime fiction anthology.
 She is currently adapting two of her novels for television.
 Her latest novel is You Will Know Me.

 Alafair Burke is the New York Times bestselling author of ten previous novels, including the stand-alone thrillers Long Gone and If You Were Here, and the Ellie Hatcher series: All Day and a Night, Never Tell, 212, Angel’s Tip, and Dead Connection.
 She is also the coauthor of the New York Times bestselling Under Suspicion series with Mary Higgins Clark.
 A former prosecutor, she is now a

 Professor of criminal law, and lives in Manhattan.
 Find Alafair on Twitter: @alafairburke.